• About

 December 20, 2017

-Written by Radha D. Curpen, David Bursey and Sharon G.K.
+Written By Radha D. Curpen, David Bursey and Sharon G.K.
 Singh

 Across British Columbia and around the world, a new relationship is developing between the low-carbon economy, carbon-based fuel, and communities.
 Governments in British Columbia and Canada have responded with legislation limiting carbon emissions.
 The energy sector has responded by driving innovation to lower the cost of production and decrease emissions, thereby establishing higher environmental standards.